pgattic/wasm-experiment/langs/README.md

 | 🚧 | Support is WIP, may be suitable for you if you're pretty familiar with the language. |
 | ✅ | Full engine API support, along with reasonable documentation. suitable for full games. |

-Despite Rust having the most complete implementation, it probably shouldn't be used as an example for other languages.
+Despite Rust having the most complete implementation, it probably shouldn't be used as an example for implementing other languages.
 Ideally the implementation should be as small as possible.
 Rust just [needed extra work](rust/README.md).